New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 What to do:

-Contact your supplier and ask them to confirm when your installation appointment was first requested.
-If it’s been more than six weeks without an offered appointment — raise a formal complaint referencing GSOP 1 and the Guaranteed Standards of Performance.
+Ask your supplier to confirm the date you first requested the installation.
+If it has been more than six weeks without an offered appointment, raise a formal complaint and reference GSOP 1.

 Rule 2 — The Failed Installation Rule